libdynd/libdynd/docs/serialization-design.md

 The `deserialize` callable has signature `(bytes, dst_tp: type) -> Any`, where the output array has the specified destination type.
 The generic case of of deserializing a general DyND array is treated as an element of type `array[Any]`, as noted in the serialize section above.

 ## Type to Bytes Mapping

+A fundamental principle used to design this mapping is that the serialization of particular data for a particular type must be unique.
+This is not the case in DyND's storage within memory, where there is some metadata which additionally describes memory layout and some other details.
+The reason for this design choice is to allow this serialization to be a building block in CAS/Merkle DAG technologies.

+One choice made to remove this ambiguity is that all primitives are serialized in little-endian order.
+A majority of platforms are little-endian, so this is also good for the typical case.

+A consequence of this choice is that multi-dimensional arrays always serialize in "C order".
+This is great for deduplication of data, but does have some performance consequence when working with "F order" arrays.
+I (Mark) view the support of the CAS/Merkle use case to be strong enough to not change the unique serialization principle, and propose doing something within the type system layered on top of the simple core serialization definition for cases where the performance is more critical.
+For example, a type which represents a storage axis permutation could do this in general, like `storage[3 * 5 * 7 * float64, axis=[2, 1, 0]]` or `storage[3 * 5 * 7 * float64, order='F']` could represent F order.

 * `bool`
   * Single byte `0x00` (false) `0x01` (true)